Nantou (南投) is Taiwan’s only landlocked county and the geographical center of Taiwan.

 Other Places in Nantou

-For Aowanda National Forest Recreation Area (奧萬大國家森林遊樂區), famous for its autumn foliage, you’ll need to drive to get there.
+For Aowanda National Forest Recreation Area (奧萬大國家森林遊樂區), famous for its autumn foliage, you’ll need to drive to get there or take this Aowanda day tour.

 For Xitou Nature Education Area (溪頭自然教育園區) and Xitou Monster Village (妖怪村), bus 6801 goes six times per day from Sun Moon Lake and bus 6883 goes about a dozen times per day from Taichung.
 It takes about 1.5 hours from either one.